Flims rockslide: Dating

-Clemens Augenstein from Geologisches Institut der ETH Zürich explored with Professor Flavio Anselmetti the sediments at a small lake called Dachlisee at 1137 m near Obersaxen.
+Clemens Augenstein from the Geologisches Institut der ETH Zürich explored with Flavio Anselmetti the sediments at a small lake called Dachlisee at 1137 m near Obersaxen.
 The lake with no river flowing into it lies opposite Flims, some 6 mi away.
-They were looking for dust, as an incident of this size would have produced a giant dust cloud.
-Drilling five times into the sediment they found embedded limestone dust.
-Using carbon dating the limestone dust was found to be 10055 years old (plus/minus 195 years).
+They were looking for dust, as an incident of this size would have produced a large dust cloud.
+Drilling five times into the sediment, they found embedded limestone dust.
+Using carbon dating the limestone dust was found to be 10,055 years old (±195 years).

-A second source is wood, that was found inside the debris in the region, some 2 mi upstream of the mouth of river Rabiusa, which was covered by massive rock identified from the Fil de Cassons area, hence reaching this point at the event; too old for the Dendrochronology line but confirming the above carbon dating.
+A second source is wood that was found inside the debris in the region some 2 mi upstream of the mouth of the river Rabiusa, which was covered by massive rock identified as being from the Fil de Cassons area, hence reaching this point during the event.
+It was too old for the dendrochronology line but confirmed the above carbon dating.

+Isotopic surface exposure dating of boulders exposed by the rockslide has yielded an age of 8900 ± 700 years.

-Flow System
+Flow system

 After the slide most of the water escaped through the upper section of the debris.
 There are several examples of rivers disappearing in the Alps and also in Scotland.
-The lakes in the debris area still behave in this way such as Caumasee.
+The lakes in the debris area, such as Caumasee, still behave in this way.

-The Ilanz lake existed some 1000 to 2000 years before the water cut through the debris, creating the Gorge.
+The Ilanz lake existed some 1000 to 2000 years before the water cut through the debris, creating the gorge.